slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Victor Frankl*

 > *"Once the game is over, the king and the pawn go back in the same box." (...)
 "They tried to bury us.
-They didn't know we were seeds."
+They didn’t know we were seeds."
 -- Proverbs*

 > *"In all things — except love — start with the exit strategy.
 Prepare for the ending.
 Almost anything is easier to get into than out of."